-A number of London Drugs locations in Alberta, British Columbia and Manitoba have been selected by their provincial government to deliver COVID-19 immunizations to eligible individuals as per their province vaccine rollout phases.
+A number of London Drugs locations in Alberta, British Columbia, Manitoba and Saskatchewan have been selected by their provincial government to deliver COVID-19 immunizations to eligible individuals as per their province vaccine rollout phases.
 Click here to book now.

 Who is prioritized to receive the COVID-19 vaccine?